caprinux/caprinux.github.io/about.md

 `curl --mail-rcpt 'pl3sticint@gmail.com'`

-If you need to contact me, curl me at my email!
+If you need to contact me, curl me at my email :)

-My email is also attached at the top of every page
+Ciao.